Medically reviewed by Kristin Hall, FNP

 The pill is a form of hormonal contraception, meaning it uses specific hormones to prevent you from becoming pregnant.

-There are two different types of birth control pill available.
-The first, the combination pill, uses a combination of ethinyl estradiol (a synthetic form of estrogen) and a progestin hormone to stop you from becoming pregnant.
+There are two different types of birth control pills available.
+One is the combination pill, which uses a combination of ethinyl estradiol (a synthetic form of estrogen) and a progestin hormone to stop you from becoming pregnant.

-The second, the progestin-only pill, doesn’t always cause you to stop ovulating.
+The other, the progestin-only pill, doesn’t always cause you to stop ovulating.
 Instead, it works by thickening your cervical mucus and blocking your partner’s sperm from making their way into your uterus.

 Although the combined and progestin-only pill have similar benefits, they also have several key differences.
 We’ve covered these differences in our guide to combined and progestin-only birth control.

 There’s no “best” type of birth control pill for everyone.
-Your doctor will choose the most suitable pill for you based on factors like your medical history, age, use of other medications and risk of experiencing side effects.
+You and your healthcare provider will choose the most suitable pill for you based on factors like your medical history, age, use of other medications and risk of experiencing side effects.

 Whichever type of pill you choose, you’ll be very well protected from the risk of pregnancy if you use the pill correctly.
 Used perfectly, both the combined and the progestin-only birth control pill are 99 percent effective at stopping you from becoming pregnant.

-In “real life” circumstances, with the occasional late or forgotten pill, both types of birth control pill are 91percent to 92 percent effective at preventing pregnancy.
+In “real life” circumstances, with the occasional late or forgotten pill, both types of birth control pill are 91 percent effective at preventing pregnancy.
 This makes it important to take your pill exactly as instructed to make sure you’re as protected as possible.

 Not all birth control pills use the same cycle length.
 Certain pills have a cycle that lasts for 28 days, whereas other birth control pills use an extended cycle that can last for as long as three months at a time.